nastasj/duolingo_mobile/README.md

 Based on results of passing autotests, an Allure report is generated.
 Contents of the report:
 * Test steps
-* Screenshot of the page at the last step
 * Source code
-* Browser console logs
 * Test execution video

 ## :heavy_check_mark: Automated tests